-Foster care, adoption, employers, florists, bakers, clerks… Supreme court cases… discrimination against LGBTQ in the name of ‘religious liberty.”
+The Equality Act has all of this in the news again!
+Employers, foster care, adoption, florists, bakers, clerks… endless discrimination and attacks against LGBTQ+ in the name of ‘religious liberty.”
 I am not going to let you get away with it anymore.

 These stories, and others like it, are often trending and, as one of our readers said, “I’m sure we will always see the wave of persecution-whining on social media,” from those who claim to be losing their religious liberties, who claim to be persecuted because of their religion.